Last updated October 23, 2020

 However, with Europe, it’s generally a good idea to only get a residency permit and seek citizenship elsewhere.
 That way, if the EU decides to clamp down on its citizens’ taxes, you still have an easy way out.

-Second, St. Kitts and Nevis and Vanuatu are relatively safe bets due to their tax-free status.
+Second, St. Kitts and Nevis and Antigua and Barbuda are relatively safe bets due to their tax-free status.
 While that may change in the next few years, it’s rather unlikely.

 Third, you could technically get a passport in any country in the Caribbean Community (CARICOM), which would give you freedom of movement to tax-free countries like the Bahamas or St. Kitts.